pbnj/awesome-podcasts/README.md

 - [Software Engineering Radio](http://www.se-radio.net/) - A weekly podcast targeted at the professional software developer that aims to  be a lasting educational resource, not a newscast.
 - [Talking Code](http://talkingcode.com/) - Short expert interviews that help you decode what developers are saying.
 - [Toolsday](http://toolsday.io/) - A 20-minute podcast about the latest in tech tools, tips, and tricks on Tuesdays.
-- [Women Who Code Radio](https://womenwhocoderadio.blogspot.com/) - Interviews, moderatings, and musings about the state of women in high tech industry.

 ## Go